 Public safety combines the responsibilities of a law enforcement officer and a firefighter.
 Primary duties include the prevention, suppression and investigation of fires; providing first response in medical emergencies; and all the duties of a law enforcement officer.

-Individuals who wish to pursue a Public Safety degree from KCC are required to follow the Law Enforcement degree program and must possess their state certification in Fire Fighter I and II.
+Individuals who wish to pursue a Public Safety degree from KCC are required to follow the Public Safety Degree Program and must possess their state certification in Fire Fighter I and II.
 This certification can be obtained through any Michigan Fire Fighter Training Council approved course.
 This certification should be transferred in prior to the start of KCC’s Police Academy.
 Click here for more information about approved Fire Fighter Training Council courses.

 KCC offers an Associate in Applied Science degree in Public Safety.
 The sequence of classes recommended for full-time students seeking the degree follows.